 At ETC we provide international tax advice to a wide range of clients on all areas of business tax relating to cross-border matters and global tax risk management.

 The tax implications of cross-border transactions vary in complexity, from the relatively straight forward to the highly complex.
 We have experience across the spectrum.

 We advise on a wide range of global tax issues from international real estate tax, transfer pricing policies and documentation to managing withholding taxes and tax-efficient cross-border finance.

 We can help you minimise taxes and tax risk and comply with tax regulations across the globe.
 We can structure your investments and tax policies in other countries effectively without attracting scrutiny of local tax authorities.

 Our approach is to ensure your international tax strategy is aligned to your overall corporate strategy.
 Through the use of a wide range of compliance and advisory services that will ensure that you avoid potential pitfalls, unforeseen tax liabilities or missed tax planning opportunities.

 We have recently advised on a number of large-scale property developments, including creating an investment structure for a US hotel complex looking to raise capital targeting UK resident investors.

-At ETC we have specific expertise in overseas property developments, working on large-scale international projects to create investment structures aimed at raising capital from UK resident investors and have also been involved in the establishment of a Real Estate Investment Trust (REIT) to be listed on the Channel Islands Stock Exchange.
+We have also been involved in the process of setting up a Real Estate Investment Trust (“REIT”), which is to be listed on the Channel Islands Stock Exchange.